mfem/web/src/examples.md

 ##Joule Miniapp: Transient Magnetics and Joule Heating
 <img class="floatright" src="../img/examples/joule.png" >

-This miniapp solves the equations of transient low-frequency (aka eddy current) electromagnetics, and simultanesously computes transient heat transfer with the heat source given by the electromagnetic Joule heating.
+This miniapp solves the equations of transient low-frequency (a.k.a. eddy current) electromagnetics, and simultaneously computes transient heat transfer with the heat source given by the electromagnetic Joule heating.

 Its features include:

 - $H^1$ discretization of the electrostatic potential
 - $H(\\mathrm{curl})$ discretization of the electric field
-- $H(\\mathrm{div})$ discretization of the magetic field
+- $H(\\mathrm{div})$ discretization of the magnetic field
 - $H(\\mathrm{div})$ discretization of the heat flux
 - $L^2$ discretization of the temperature
 - implicit transient time integration